 They took the gambling capital by storm, setting up shop at the Sands Hotel and Casino, where they filmed the original "Ocean's 11" and defined early-'60s cool as the hottest act in Vegas.
-Here, for Dean Martin's birthday, are 20 things that may surprise you about the gang of A-list entertainers known as the Rat Pack.
+Here, for Frank Sinatra's birthday, are 20 things that may surprise you about the gang of A-list entertainers known as the Rat Pack.

 They Didn't Like the Name